citizenspress/forestry-test/content/post/cupe-sets-the-standard.md

 CUPE’s Pregnancy and Parental Leave is topped up to 93% and you are paid for the waiting period.
 With OPSEU you only receive 84% and you are not paid during the waiting period.

-## WAGE HARMONIZATION AFTER THE MERGER
+## Wage Harmonization after the vote

 CUPE has a 100% success rate in arbitrating wages to the highest level after a PSLRTA merger.

 CUPE will bring all wages to the highest rates.
 In mergers across Ontario, we have successfully arbitrated every single wage rate to the highest level after a hospital merger.

+## With CUPE you get

+- A strong local: CUPE Local 1974 controls its own resources.
+- Central Bargaining: CUPE's great contract
+- Ontario's Largest Union: CUPE has 650,000 members nation-wide.